ueveu/tamagotchi/README.md

 # Tamagotchi Game

 ## Overview
-This project is a modern remake of the classic Tamagotchi game, implemented as a web application using HTML, CSS, and JavaScript.
+This project is a remake of the classic Tamagotchi game, implemented as a web application using HTML, CSS, and JavaScript.
 Nurture and raise your virtual pet by feeding it, playing with it, and letting it rest.

 ## Features
 - Interactive Tamagotchi pet